As marketers we hit a lot of singles.

 We’ll often use Remarketing and In-market audiences to target buying intent customers.
 We want to be there with a clear CTA that is relevant and is a good offer.

-Tip: make sure you give a really clear CTA.
-Don’t just say “click here to learn more”, instead, give more guidance and future-pace the viewer, “Simply click this link right now, fill in your details on the next page and your [insert offer] will sent directly to your email inbox”
+Tip: Make sure you give a really clear CTA.
+Don’t just say “click here to learn more,” instead, give more guidance and future-pace the viewer, “Simply click this link right now, fill in your details on the next page and your [insert offer] will be sent directly to your email inbox.”